How do keep kids learning during the summer?

 This is imperative if the student wants to prevent their mathematical skills from getting rusty due to too much time away from the books.

-Students look at this ESM program as a daily challenge that they must complete or as a daily “to-do” task they’re proud of checking off their physical or digital calendar every day or every few days, depending on what works best for them and which way you prefer working best.
+Students look at this ESM program as a daily challenge that they must complete or as a daily “to-do” task they’re proud of checking off their physical or digital calendar every day or every few days, depending on what works best for them and which way they prefer working best.

 Encourage your students to write creatively